hannesrabo/concurrent-elevators/hwAPI/README.md

                 - handleScale(N, f)- sets a value f (floor number) to the scale of the elevator N
                 To get a current position of the elevator N, call WhereIs(N).
-                To get velocity set for elevators, call GetSpeed().
+                To get velocity set for elevators, call GetSpeed()./

                 To compile the API: gcc -c hardwareAPI.c To get events from elevators (e.g. button pressings) use waitForEvent.